 How I work

 Working across two industries, my role as an editor often involves translating philosophies and processes between developers, designers, reporters and editors.
 As for my own work, journalists will recognize the underlying reporting and editing techniques.
 Designers, the research and content strategy practices.
 All of it is directed toward the same goal: Finding the story.
-That process, which is grounded in traditional news verification and storytelling techniques, includes a few ideas worth highlighting for those not familiar with how journalists work:
+That process includes:

 Getting it right